dotnet/runtime/src/clr/Documentation/intro-to-clr.md

 - The Runtime's goal is to make programming easy.
 - The Fundamental features of the runtime are:
   - Garbage Collection
-  - Type Safety
+  - Memory and Type Safety
-  - High-Level Support for Language Features
+  - Support for High-Level Language Features

 ## Useful Links